Buried Clay Irrigation Pots

 In average soil conditions, our large irrigation pots cover areas up to 36 inches in diameter or containers of up to 40 gallons.
 Medium pots are suitable for similar coverage but work better in shallower containers.
 Small and mini pots are ideal for smaller containers or focused irrigation.
 The effective radius may vary based on soil composition, with sandier soils offering a smaller range and clay-heavy soils providing greater coverage.

-Our Irrigation Pots vs. DIY Options
+Our Irrigation Pots vs. others and DIY Options